Azure/terraform-azurerm-avm-ptn-aiml-ai-foundry/README.md

 ### <a name="output_resource_id"></a> [resource\_id](#output\_resource\_id)

-Description: The resource ID of the primary AI Foundry project resource.
+Description: The resource IDs of the AI Foundry resource.

 ### <a name="output_storage_account_id"></a> [storage\_account\_id](#output\_storage\_account\_id)